 Ross vet school keeps improving and adding new facilities each year.
 This year they opened a brand new research and pathology building which goes hand in hand with Ross University’s passion and commitment to the One Health initiative.
-Dr. Bailey Johnson graduated from Ross University College of Veterinary Medicine and is now a practicing DVM.
+Dr. Bailey Johnson graduated from Ross University College of Veterinary Medicine, a veterinary school on the island of St. Kitts, and is now a practicing DVM.

 Name, veterinary school attended, and year that you started.